davidvuong/ddfa-rn-app/README.md

     // `throw '<error message>'` somewhere in your codebase.
     ```

-    Most of the time, exceptions occur outside of my own codebase (3rd party library or part of React Native).
-Running `grep -ie 'throw <error_message>'` IMO is not really a workaround.
+    Most of the time exceptions don't occur due to `throw X`.
+They typically occur because I done something I didn't think through or because I misused a 3rd party library.
+More often, these exceptions also tend to be unexpected like `can't access x of undefined`. `ExceptionsManager` catches these exceptions too.
+Expecting the developer to run `grep -ie 'throw <error_message>'` is not really a workaround...

-1. The inspection tool inside the simulator is extremely limited.
+1. **The inspection tool inside the simulator is extremely limited.**

     You can click on elements in the screen, sort of read the DOM hierarchy and layout but that's about it.
 You can't really do very much and doesn't seem very useful.

-1. Many popular libraries have outdated documentation.
+1. **Many popular libraries have outdated documentation.**

     I feel like this is just an inherit issue with using bleeding edge technology.
 Everything breaks, documentation is never up to date or reliable.
 The solution is to read the source.